-Other application software (other than Qt) that uses the QWS frame buffer directly can also be used.
-However, careful consideration needs to be taken since there there is no default windowing system on the frame.
+Other application software that uses the frame buffer directly can also be used.
+However, there is no default windowing system on the frame buffer, so careful consideration there needs to be taken when using this kind of applications.

 Multiple instances of Qt applications work fine, and can be seen as a windowing system as well, since that's a characteristic of the Qt QWS system.
 However, only one Qt application should act as the GUI server, i.e. use the -qws flag when starting.
 Make sure that the graphical applications adhere to that requirement for proper usage of Qt applications on the frame buffer.